 Community Care in Reach® is an innovative mobile health program that brings together partners in preventive care, addiction services, and harm reduction to serve individuals not well-connected to health care, experiencing homelessness and/or battling addiction.

 Using an innovative partnership model, Community Care in Reach combats the opioid epidemic with accessible, on-demand care.
 Mobile teams consist of experienced staff from community partners providing a range of services and connecting patients to community health centers, treatment programs, or specialty care.
-For more posts on keeping yourself healthy, read check this post about where to buy kratom.

 Cancer Care Equity: